The British Science Association (BSA) is a charity, founded in 1831 and incorporated by Royal Charter.

 The British Science Association (BSA) was founded in 1831.
 Read more

-Copies of our Impact Reports and annual accounts Read more
+Discover our annual Impact Reports and accounts.
+Read more

 Copies of BSA organisational policies.
 Read more